noiseprotocol/noise_spec/noise.md

 Feedback on the spec came from: Moxie Marlinspike, Jason Donenfeld, Tiffany Bennett, Jonathan Rudenberg, Stephen Touset, and Tony Arcieri.

+Thanks to Tom Ritter and Karthikeyan Bhargavan for editorial feedback.

 Moxie Marlinspike, Christian Winnerlein, and Hugo Krawzcyk provided feedback on earlier versions of the key derivation.

-Thanks to Karthikeyan Bhargavan for some editorial feedback.

 Jeremy Clark, Thomas Ristenpart, and Joe Bonneau gave feedback on much earlier versions.